Context-Aware Indoor Point Cloud Object Generation through User Instructions: Abstract

 \section{Abstract}

-Indoor scene augmentation has become an emerging topic in the field of computer vision with applications in augmented and virtual reality.
-However, existing scene augmentation methods mostly require a pre-built object database with a given position as the desired location.
-In this paper, we propose the first end-to-end multi-modal deep neural network that can generate point cloud objects consistent with their surroundings, conditioned on text instructions.
-Our model generates a seemly object in the appropriate position based on the inputs of a query and point clouds, thereby enabling the creation of new scenarios involving previously unseen layouts of objects.
-Database of pre-stored CAD models is no longer needed.
-We use Point-E as our generative model and introduce methods including quantified position prediction and Top-K estimation to mitigate the false negative problems caused by ambiguous language description.
-Moreover, we evaluate the ability of our model by demonstrating the diversity of generated objects, the effectiveness of instruction, and quantitative metric results, which collectively indicate that our model is capable of generating realistic in-door objects.
-For a more thorough evaluation, we also incorporate visual grounding as a metric to assess the quality of the scenes generated by our model. \ifdefstring{\CVPRPaperType}{review}{ The anonymized project is available at \url{https://anonymous.4open.science/r/PISA-0239}. }{ The project is available at \url{https://github.com/MRTater/PISA}. }
+Indoor scene modification has emerged as a prominent area within computer vision, particularly for its applications in Augmented Reality (AR) and Virtual Reality (VR).
+Traditional methods often rely on pre-existing object databases and predetermined object positions, limiting their flexibility and adaptability to new scenarios.
+In response to this challenge, we present a novel end-to-end multi-modal deep neural network capable of generating point cloud objects seamlessly integrated with their surroundings, driven by textual instructions.
+Our work proposes a novel approach in scene modification by enabling the creation of new environments with previously unseen object layouts, eliminating the need for pre-stored CAD models.
+Leveraging Point-E as our generative model, we introduce innovative techniques such as quantized position prediction and Top-K estimation to address the issue of false negatives resulting from ambiguous language descriptions.
+Furthermore, we conduct comprehensive evaluations to showcase the diversity of generated objects, the efficacy of textual instructions, and the quantitative metrics, affirming the realism and versatility of our model in generating indoor objects.
+To provide a holistic assessment, we incorporate visual grounding as an additional metric, ensuring the quality and coherence of the scenes produced by our model.
+Through these advancements, our approach not only advances the state-of-the-art in indoor scene modification but also lays the foundation for future innovations in immersive computing and digital environment creation. \ifreviewmode The anonymized project is available at \url{https://anonymous.4open.science/r/Context-aware-Indoor-PCG-9DFB}. \else The project is available at \url{https://ainnovatelab.github.io/Context-aware-Indoor-PCG}. \fi